Haoranliu-lab/DrugR-main/README.md

 This makes DrugR suitable for scientific discovery workflows, not just black-box optimization.

-## 📦 Code and Checkpoints
+## 📦 Code and Resources

 We open-source the following resources to support reproducibility and future research:

-- Training and inference code
-- Model checkpoints
+- Model architecture and training framework
-- Data preprocessing and evaluation scripts
+- Simulation and evaluation modules

-Repository: TBD

-## Project Structure

-- `src/`: training, generation, evaluation, and data-prep scripts
-- `data/`: datasets and intermediate artifacts (local paths)
+- Data processing pipelines
-- `figures/`: paper figures and visual assets
+- Inference scripts and utilities

-- `eval_output/`, `output/`, `result/`: experiment outputs
-- `ChemDFM/`, `ExLLM/`, `ModelCenter/`: external components or integrations
+The repository includes organized modules under:

+- `models/` — model implementation
-- `test/`: evaluation and sanity tests
+- `simulator/` — property evaluation and simulation components
+- `data/` — processed datasets and supporting files

+## 🗂️ Project Structure

+- `models/`
+  Core implementation of DrugR, including model definitions and training utilities.

+- `simulator/`
+  Modules for molecular property estimation, ADMET evaluation, and optimization simulation.

+- `data/`
+  Processed datasets and auxiliary resources used in experiments.

+- `requirement.txt`
+  Python dependencies for reproducing experiments.

 ## Quick Start